 Title I of the Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodation to qualified applicants and employees with a disability unless the employer can demonstrate that doing so creates an undue hardship to the employer or poses a direct threat to the safety of the employee or others in the workplace.
 An accommodation may include a change to the work environment or to the way in which a job is usually performed.

-The University has an approved calendar-year holiday schedule of University holiday and closings.
+The University has an approved calendar-year holiday schedule of University holidays and closings.

-Additional benefits are avaiable to faculty, administrators, hourly staff, and full time coaches of the University.
-Benefits include use of campus building and ammennities, discounts, event enterance, undergraduate education assistance, and more.
+Additional benefits are available to faculty, administrators, hourly staff, and full time coaches of the University.
+Benefits include use of campus fitness and library facilities, discounts, on campus dining, free entrance to campus events, undergraduate education assistance, and more.

 Tickets at Work